• Level 2

 Lesson 4.1: Catheter Care Equipment

-• Demonstrate proper equipment handling.
+• Understand the importance of proper equipment handling.

 Lesson 4.2: Documentation and Record-Keeping